 Whether you’re a student, a concerned adult, or an educator, you can help make our schools safe places to learn.

 Save Your Six has developed these resource toolkits to help students, trusted adults, and school employees help themselves.

+Harassment Is Not Your Fault.
 You have a protected right to feel safe at school.
 It is the right of all students to be free from discrimination from others—other kids or adults—at school.
-If you are harassed at school, or if you see someone being harassed, follow the steps below.
+If you are harassed at school, or if you see someone being harassed, there are steps you can take.